TajaKuzman/Genre-Datasets-Comparison/README.md

 * 'Lyrical': 'A11 (personal)': 0.577
 * 'Informational Persuasion': 'A12 (promotion)': 0.40, 'A1 (argumentative)': 0.185, 'A17 (review)': 0.258
 * 'Spoken': 'A1 (argumentative)': 0.30, 'A11 (personal)': 0.278, 'A17 (review)': 0.252

+As with the GINCO labels, the comparison also revealed that FTD labels do not focus on some other labels, that GINCO and CORE define as a separate genre category.
+For instance, while GINCO and CORE have Forum as a genre category, it is not possible to identify this category with the FTD schema.
+According to FTD predictions, Forum text are between argumentative and personal texts.
+This could be a problem if we merge the datasets, because we cannot know how many forum texts are in the FTD dataset, annotated as another category (e.g., as Opinion).

+### FTD and CORE sub categories

+Predictions of FTD categories to the CORE instances shows that they match much more with the CORE sub categories than with the main categories.
+19 CORE subcategories match very well with FTD categories.
+Some categories, such as  'Description with Intent to Sell' or 'News Report/Blog' match worse, but they were still predominantly predicted with appropriate FTD category.
+Around 20 CORE subcategories do not match with FTD categories well, which means that there was no predominantly predicted FTD category which would be appropriate.

+FTD predictions on CORE sublabels possibly also revealed some issues with the categorization of instances of certain labels.
+For instance:
+* 'Description of a Thing' which is a category that belongs under 'Informational Description/Explanation' main category, was mainly identified as 'A12 (promotion)': 0.37*
+* "Historical Article" and "Magazine Article" which belong under "Narrative" main category are identified as having a lot of argumentative properties based on FTD ('A1 (argumentative)')
+* "Informational Blog" and "Research Article" which belong under 'Informational Description/Explanation' were also predominantly identified as 'A1 (argumentative)' text
+* "Prayer" is mostly identified as 'A16 (information)'

+This shows that maybe some of the categories are not to be included in the joint schema which will be used for training a classifier on all of the datasets.

+1. Categories that match well:
+* 'Advertisement': 'A12 (promotion)': 0.67
+* 'Editorial': 'A1 (argumentative)': 0.92
+* 'Encyclopedia Article': 'A16 (information)': 0.82
+* 'FAQ about How-to':  'A7 (instruction)': 0.66
+* 'How-to':  'A7 (instruction)': 0.74
+* 'Formal Speech': 'A1 (argumentative)': 0.78
+* 'Legal terms': 'A9 (legal)': 0.789
+* 'Letter to Editor': 'A1 (argumentative)': 0.875
+* 'Opinion Blog': 'A1 (argumentative)': 0.66
+* 'Personal Blog: 'A11 (personal)': 0.677
+* 'Persuasive Article or Essay': 'A1 (argumentative)': 0.75
+* 'Religious Blogs/Sermons': 'A1 (argumentative)': 0.67
+* 'Reviews': 'A17 (review)': 0.72
+* 'Short Story': 'A4 (fiction)': 0.80
+* 'Sports Report': A8 (news)': 0.759
+* 'Technical Support': 'A7 (instruction)': 0.875
+* Other Informational Persuasion': 'A1 (argumentative)': 1.0
+* 'Other Opinion': 'A1 (argumentative)': 0.67
+* 'Other Spoken': 'A11 (personal)': 0.67

+2. Categories that match, but less well:
+* 'Advice': 'A7 (instruction)': 0.51
+* 'Description with Intent to Sell': A12 (promotion)': 0.465, 'A17 (review)': 0.283
+* 'News Report/Blog': 'A8 (news)': 0.55, 'A1 (argumentative)': 0.28
+* 'Recipe': 'A7 (instruction)': 0.47, 'A11 (personal)': 0.35

+3. CORE sub categories with no (appropriate) majority FTD label:
+* 'Course Materials': 'A7 (instruction)': 0.30 or 'A16 (information)': 0.30
+* 'Description of a Person':  'A16 (information)': 0.33, 'A17 (review)': 0.228
+* 'Description of a Thing': 'A12 (promotion)': 0.37
+* 'Discussion Forum': 'A1 (argumentative)': 0.37, 'A11 (personal)': 0.32
+* 'FAQ about Information': 'A7 (instruction)': 0.44, 'A12 (promotion)': 0.28
+* 'Historical Article': 'A16 (information)': 0.423, 'A1 (argumentative)': 0.36
+* 'Information Blog': 'A1 (argumentative)': 0.29, 'A7 (instruction)': 0.21
+* 'Interview': ''A17 (review)': 0.36, A1 (argumentative)': 0.18, 'A11 (personal)': 0.265
+* 'Magazine Article': 'A1 (argumentative)': 0.47
+* 'Poem': 'A4 (fiction)': 0.33, A11 (personal)': 0.2, 'A17 (review)': 0.27
+* 'Prayer': A16 (information)': 0.67
+* 'Question/Answer Forum':  'A7 (instruction)': 0.357, 'A11 (personal)': 0.23, A1 (argumentative)': 0.209
+* 'Reader/Viewer Responses': 'A17 (review)': 0.3, 'A12 (promotion)': 0.3, 'A7 (instruction)': 0.2
+* 'Research Article': 'A1 (argumentative)': 0.39, 'A14 (academic)': 0.376
+* 'Song Lyrics': 'A11 (personal)': 0.63 (matches well, but debatable if it's appropriate category)
+* 'TV/Movie Script': A11 (personal)': 0.6
+* 'Technical Report': 'A1 (argumentative)': 0.375, 'A7 (instruction)': 0.25
+* 'Transcript of Video/Audio': 'A1 (argumentative)': 0.83
+* 'Travel Blog': 'A11 (personal)': 0.438, A17 (review)': 0.25, 'A12 (promotion)': 0.19
+* 'Other Information':  'A7 (instruction)': 0.30, 'A16 (information)': 0.185

 ### GINCO/MT-GINCO and CORE labels